Biology Unit (Primary Examination, DNA Casework, and DNA Database Sections)

-The latest technology that the WCSO DNA Casework/Database Sections has adopted is the analysis of Y STR’s.
+The WCSO DNA Casework/Database Sections also provides Y STR testing.
 Utilizing the same PCR technique as above, the STR target areas are now specifically located on the Y chromosome.
 Females have two X chromosomes while males have an X and a Y chromosome.
 Therefore, Y STR analysis examines only the male portion of DNA.
 Y STR’s are particularly useful in instances where the female portion of DNA largely outweighs the male portion of DNA, e.g., a vaginal swab from a female sexually assaulted by a vasectomized male.
 Y STR analysis is also useful in missing person cases.
 All paternally related males will have the same Y STR DNA profile since the Y chromosome is inherited from the biological father.

 The following kits are used: Plexor HY® Human DNA Quantification Kit, QIAamp DNA Mini Kit, and AmpFℓSTR® Yfiler® PCR Amplification Kit

 If a matching male Y STR DNA profile is observed, the report may read as follows: “Based upon these results, John Doe or any of his male paternal biological relatives cannot be excluded as the source of the male DNA obtained from the evidence.”
 A statistic will also be provided.